-Co-founder of Supercluster and core team member of CGeomap.
+Co-founder and director of Loctive Media Supercluster, managing CGeomap, collaborative locative media mapping.
 Specific interest in his practice goes to walking as a creative instrument, unfolding around human connections, text and space, resulting in works of arts, site-specific interventions, locative media and in creative walks engaging both with the landscape and with those walking through the landscape.

 Geert Vermeire was part of the noTours team by Escoitar and core-member of CGeomap.
 He is, together with Fred Adam, co-founder/co-coordinator of the online project Supercluster: collaborative meeting grounds for locative media in the XXI century and co-founder/co-coordinator of the global community event Sound Walk September.